Elk Island Public Schools

 What would transportation look like if my child must travel to another school for the program?

 Transportation routes and fees depend on where you’re located in relation to the school your child attends.
-If your child resides within Elk Island Public Schools, you’ll be assessed either an eligible fee or an ineligible fee.
-Eligible fees are applicable to students who attend their designated school and reside greater than 2.39 kilometres from the school.
-Ineligible fees are applicable to students who attend a non-designated school or students who reside less than 2.40 kilometres from their designated school.
-Depending on final Junior High Honours Program locations chosen, students may be directed to a non-designated school for the program and therefore, an ineligible fee would apply.
-Additionally, bus routes may or may not be available from your location to the school.
-For more information, see the EIPS Transportation web page.
+If your child resides within Elk Island Public Schools, you’ll be assessed the applicable transportation fee.
+Depending on final Junior High Honours program locations chosen, bus routes may or may not be available from your location to the school.
+For more information and details about student transportation services and fees, see the EIPS Transportation web page.

-Is there a priority for students who wish to be in Junior High Honours who already attend F.R.
-Haythorne or Sherwood Heights to remain in these schools?
-How many students are currently enrolled at these schools?
+Is there a priority for students who wish to enrol in Junior High Honours who already attend one of the schools where the program will be offered?

 Courses and Curriculum